diepbp/Trau/README.md

 	a: string -> "test"
 	=================================
 ```
 More examples are in the subfolder "examples".
-We create those examples based on examples we found in Z3-str2 tool.
+We create those examples based on examples from Z3-str2 tool.

 License
 ---------------------------------